-The Capital Group No of shares prior to capital % Share capital with voting rights prior to after capital % Share capital with voting rights after Companies, Inc. increase capital increase increase capital increase Directly 0 0% Through SMALLCAP World Fund, Inc. 20,085,000 3.7612% N and the difference of the control of Through accounts under the discretionary management of fund management companies in a controlling or group relationship with The Capital Group Companies, Inc. 5,280,000 0.9888% by pdated information sent the shareholder to REN ital increase operation.
-11 TOTAL ATTRIBUTABLE 25,365,000 4.75%
+The Capital Group Companies, Inc. No of shares prior to capital increase % Share capital with voting rights prior to capital increase No of shares after capital increase % Share capital with voting rights after capital increase Directly 0 0%.
+Through SMALLCAP World Fund, Inc. 20,085,000 3.7612%.
+Through accounts under the discretionary management of fund management companies in a controlling or group relationship with The Capital Group Companies, Inc. 5,280,000 0.9888%.
+No updated information sent by the shareholder to REN after the capital increase operation.
+11 Total attributable 25,365,000 4.75%.